 Information sharing and early dialogue with key stakeholders who are also members of the REDD+ TWG are important in terms of effectively coordinating stakeholder engagements on key REDD+ strategies.
-It is also necessary to clearly determine how REDD+-related information will be disseminated vertically between the different levels of government including, and horizontally across different sectors and agencies including local communities.
-Hence, it is envisaged that an effective platform for stakeholder engagement, management and coordination is vital in successful implementation of REDD+ strategies.
+It is also necessary to clearly determine how REDD+-related information will be disseminated vertically between the different levels of government and horizontally across different sectors and agencies, including local communities.
+An effective platform for stakeholder engagement, management and coordination is therefore vital to the successful implementation of REDD+ strategies.

-Stakeholder analysis
+a) Stakeholder analysis